Columbia Zone

 Current and upcoming fishing opportunities:

-Columbia River regulation updates for the 2026 sturgeon fishery are posted, and regulations changes for the 2026 spring Chinook fishery should be posted soon.
+Columbia River regulation changes for the 2026 spring Chinook fishery are posted.
 Please see the fishing regulation update page for details.

 Announcements